theYeeti/pact-lang.org/docs/beginner/pact-on-atom-sdk.md

 ## **Review**

 That wraps up this tutorial.
-The goal of this tutorial was to get you up and running with Pact on your local device.
+The goal of this tutorial was to get you up and running with Pact on the Atom SDK.

 In this tutorial, you got started with Pact locally.
 You installed Homebrew, Atom, the language-pact package, and the Pact language.
 You also ran your first hello-world Pact program on your local computer.